 Ryan graduated with the University Medal in chemical engineering at Queen’s University, Canada.
 He completed medical school internal medicine residency at the University of Toronto and was Chief Medical Resident at St. Michael’s Hospital.
 He completed post-doctoral training at Stanford University in Pulmonary Disease, Critical Care Medicine and Biodesign.
 He holds three board certifications from the American Board of Internal Medicine and is a fellow of the Royal College of Physicians of Canada.

-Nabil Uddin is a Biomedical Engineering graduate from Ryerson University and the Clinical Liaison for the Biomedical Zone.
 Through working with startups and incubators, Nabil has developed a strong interest for innovation and tech startups.
-As a student, he recognized the lack of opportunities for students to gain practical experience.
-To answer this, Nabil co-created the Co-Development Lab with the Biomedical Zone.
-Nabil now facilitates the collaboration of students and clinicians in creating innovative solutions to practical problems at St. Michael’s Hospital.
+In early 2016, he recognized the lack of opportunities for Ryerson students to gain practical experience in healthcare and helped co-create the Co-Development Lab with the Biomedical Zone.
+Nabil now facilitates the collaboration of students, hospital staff, and innovators in creating innovative solutions to practical problems at St. Michael’s Hospital.

 Ran has over 15 years of experience in multi-disciplinary engineering.
 He served in positions of CEO, VP R&D and Director of Technologies, as well as investment manager and business development manager, in Israel and in Canada.